ranjithkumarravikumar52/Java-sandbox/README.md

          // if an attempt is made to add an incompatible team.`

 ***
+### Collections
+* The main component for collection framework is interfaces
+* There is a interface hierarchy in collection framework
+* Aggregate operations
+* Algorithms
+* All the main operations will be practiced using a sample project called "Seat Reservation System"

+***
 ### IntelliJ Tips
 * Auto format in IntelliJ - `Ctrl + Alt + L`
 * Auto import `Ctrl + Alt + O`